Skip to main content

 What are the GDPR rules?

-How do I prove I am GDPR compliant?
+How do I prove GDPR compliance?

 Document the processing activities and create data protection policies.
 Conduct data protection impact assessments to assess the risks associated with processing and create risk-mitigation plans.
 Provide proper training to your employees to ensure that everyone is on the same page regarding GDPR compliance.